For men, three major factors affect fertility, and they're all related to sperm:

 While we don't know for sure if all of these vitamins have a direct impact on helping you make a baby, we do know that overall good health can increase the chances of conceiving and having a healthy pregnancy.
 And besides, making sure you get the right vitamins and nutrients contributes to overall good health.
 Combined with a healthy lifestyle, vitamins and proper nutrition can go a long way toward making your body baby-ready.

-To learn more about reproduction, fertility and even vitamins, take a look at the links on the next page.
+To learn more about reproduction, fertility and even vitamins, take a look at the links below.